mapbox/protozero/README.md

 information from the `.proto` description.
 This results in a few restrictions:

 * The names of the fields are not available.
+* Enum names are not available, you'll have to use the values they are defined with.
 * Default values are not available.
 * Field types have to be hardcoded.
 The library does not know which types to expect, so the user of the library has to supply the right types.
 Some checks